koko-cs23/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script in file 14-copy_html copies all html files from the current working directory to the parent directory Script in file 100-lets_move moves all files beginning with an uppercase letter to the directory tmp/u Script in file 101-clean_emacs deletes all files in the current working directory that end with the character ~
+Script in file 14-copy_html copies all html files from the current working directory to the parent directory Script in file 100-lets_move moves all files beginning with an uppercase letter to the directory tmp/u Script in file 101-clean_emacs deletes all files in the current working directory that end with the character ~ Script in file 102-tree creates a tree like directory in the current directory